-Material similar to Shame, to use an immature and simplistic description, could easily falter into emotion porn.
-With a story that’s, on the surface, about a self-loathing sex addict, overwrought drama is easy to get into, even with the slightest lack of subtlety.
-This could be one of those films where characters are emotionally tortured for the sake of torture, with no greater meaning.
+Material similar to Shame, to break it down immaturely, could easily falter into emotion porn.
+With a story about a self-loathing sex addict, overwrought drama is easy to give into, even with the slightest lack of subtlety.
+This could be one of those films where characters are emotionally tortured for the sake of torture, one that revels in its characters problems.

 Co-writer and director Steve McQueen, who is surely aware of the dramatic trickiness of Shame, takes a more sensitive and observant approach.
-McQueen uses his cold and perfect framing to create the atmosphere and world Brandon’s created, not to draw attention to himself as a filmmaker.
+McQueen uses his distant and precise framing to create the atmosphere and world Brandon’s created, not to draw attention to himself as a filmmaker.
 This, among many other topics, is what I recently discussed with the press tour-exhausted filmmaker.

 Here’s what Steve McQueen had to say about internal writing, powerful expressions, capturing beautiful butterflies, and why films can be important: